Lehuyen2528/Data-Portfolio/New York City TLC dataset/README.md

-# Purpose of this project
-- Practice Explored, clean and visualize dataset using python
-- The TLC data comes from over 200,000 taxi and limousine licensees, making approximately one million combined trips per day.
+# Project Objective
+The primary aim of this project is to gain practical experience in exploring, cleaning, and visualizing datasets using Python.

 # Project task
 - Explored dataset to find any unusual values.